 The side shown above is perfect for getting out of snookers.
 Similarly it is also effective to manufacture specific angles when there are other object balls (blockers) in the way.

-Most players only usually discuss either right or left when referring to side spin.
+Most players only usually discuss either ‘right’ or ‘left’ when referring to side spin.
 Side spin is also known as either running side or reverse side.
 These are equally as important to understand.
 Both will be used by playing with either right-hand or left-hand spin, depending on the direction of the angle.
-What are Running Side and Reverse Side?
+Let’s take a look at how Running Side and Reverse Side work…